 General etiquette tips for the Philippines

-Expats should not put their elbows on the table when eating; it is disrespectful to the food and host.
+- Expats should not put their elbows on the table when eating; it is disrespectful to the food and host.

-If host to Filipino guests or friends, expats should not clear or leave the table until everyone has finished.
+- If hosting Filipino guests or friends, expats should not clear or leave the table until everyone has finished.

-When invited by a Filipino family or friend to dine at their home, expats should not sit at the head of the table (the cabizera), as this seat is usually reserved for the host.
+- When invited by a Filipino family or friend to dine at their home, expats should not sit at the head of the table (the cabizera), as this seat is usually reserved for the host.
 When dining at a restaurant, the person sitting at the head of the table usually pays for everyone’s meal.